JeMorini/generator_personal_data/README.md

 ## Description

-Library for generic personal data.
+React/React-Native library for generic personal data

 //Only JS for now